 However, there’s some good news: there are few software packages out there that let you effectively replicate those features in Windows 10.
 You can also add Mac OS X icon sets and wallpapers to Windows 10.
 In this article I’ll describe some of these third-party programs that let you add some OS X features to your Windows 10 install.

 Add the Mac OS X Dock to Windows 10

-First, check out Aqua Dock that adds an OS X Dock replica to Windows platforms from XP to 10.
+The first thing to check out is Aqua Dock, software that adds an OS X Dock replica to any Windows platform from XP through Windows 10.
 Open this page on the Softpedia website and click Download to save its setup and install the program.
 Then run the software to open the Dock directly below.

-Now you’ve got an OS X Dock on the Windows 10 desktop.
-It’s not an exact replica, but it’s still a pretty good match with its metallic background and Mac icons.
+Now you’ve got an OS X-style Dock on the Windows 10 desktop.
+It’s not an exact replica, but it’s a pretty good match with its metallic background and Mac icons.
 The Dock also has the same magnification animations when you hover the cursor over its shortcuts.